ocrmypdf/OCRmyPDF/docs/advanced.rst

 The ``hocr`` renderer works with older versions of Tesseract.
 The image layer is copied from the original PDF page if possible, avoiding potentially lossy transcoding or loss of other PDF information.
 If preprocessing is specified, then the image layer is a new PDF.
+(You may need to disable PDF/A conversion nad optimization to eliminate all lossy transformations.)

 Unlike ``sandwich`` this renderer is implemented within OCRmyPDF; anyone looking to customize how OCR is presented should look here.
 A major